Web Development

 What is LSP?

 The Liskov Substitution Principle, formulated by Barbara Liskov, states that objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
-In other words, any functionality that works with a base type should also work seamlessly with derived types.
+In other words, any functionality that works with a base type should also work correctly with derived types.

 Key Points of LSP: